-Errors such as Windows cannot be installed to disk 0 partition 4 is common.
+Errors such as Windows can't be installed to disk 0 partition 4 is common.
 This is, especially when the chosen disk has an incorrect partition table style in BIOS settings.
 The partitioning system must be compatibles and properly set up during installations.
 The Windows Disk Management tool that comes pre-installed in Windows and DiskPart will help clear these errors.
-These two will help in clearing Windows cannot be installed on drive 0 partitions 1.
+These two will help in clearing Windows cannot be installed on this drive.

 The above options are effective in solving Windows installation issues.
 This assures you that whenever you want to install Windows, you can do it in a stress-free way.
 This is important to every user who has wasted time and effort trying to perform the task.
 The advantage of this guide is that it is not complicated.